thonny/thonny-edison/README.rst

-This is a plug-in tfor Thonny which adds Edison robot support.
+This is a plug-in for Thonny which adds Edison robot support.
 More info about Thonny: http://thonny.org

 **NB!
 At the moment the plug-in is very early stage and probably works only on Windows!
 The user interface will change considerably**